'Sanctuary Cities' Promise Legal Fight After Sessions Threatens Funds

 The push to use funding as a way to force cities to crack down on illegal immigration could affect 118 jurisdictions — that's how many cities and counties ICE recently said had rejected requests to detain immigrants.

-As a map created by the Center for Immigration Studies shows, while many of those jurisdictions are clumped on America's coasts, dozens of them are scattered around the country, with concentrated areas in states such as Iowa and Colorado.
+As a map created by the Center for Immigration Studies shows, while many of those jurisdictions are clumped on U.S. coasts, dozens of them are scattered around the country, with concentrated areas in states such as Iowa and Colorado.